-It’s important for someone who is recently diagnosed to educate themselves about the disease so they’re able to have helpful and informed conversations with their doctor.
+It’s important for someone who’s recently diagnosed to educate themselves about the disease so they’re able to have helpful and informed conversations with their doctor.

-Getting a diagnosis can feel very lonely, but you are far from alone.
+It can feel very lonely, but you’re far from alone.
 In fact, the online UC community is very active.
 Patient-to-patient support is one of the best ways to navigate living with UC.

 Below are some of the most helpful online resources for people living with UC.

-By participating in their events and fundraisers, you can connect with others and help to spread the mission of the organization.
+By participating in their events and fundraisers, you can connect with others and help spread the mission of the organization.

 Here are some of my top picks for UC organizations:

 Twitter chats happen in many time zones and on different days of the week, so there are many opportunities to chime in on great conversations.

 To participate in one, log on to Twitter and search any of the below hashtags.
 This will allow you to view previous chats, with details as to who joined and the topics that were covered.

 Here are some chats to check out:

 Finding support for UC is easier now than ever.
 There are hundreds of patient blogs, online chats, and support groups to help people connect and learn from each other.

 Having UC is far from a walk in the park.
 But with the help of these resources, you can “get out there” and make new friends to support you on your journey.

 Jackie Zimmerman is a digital marketing consultant who focuses on nonprofits and healthcare-related organizations.
 In a former life, she worked as a brand manager and communications specialist.
 But in 2018, she finally gave in and started working for herself at JackieZimmerman.co.
 Through her work on the site, she hopes to continue to work with great organizations and inspire patients.
 She began writing about living with multiple sclerosis (MS) and irritable bowel disease (IBD) shortly after her diagnosis as a way to connect with others.
 She never dreamed it would evolve into a career.
 Jackie has been working in advocacy for 12 years and has had the honor of representing the MS and IBD communities at various conferences, keynote speeches, and panel discussions.
-In her free time (what free time?!) she snuggles her two rescue pups and her husband Adam.
+In her free time (what free time?!), she snuggles with her two rescue pups and her husband Adam.
 She also plays roller derby.